Oceanography

 Ocean history becomes clearer

-Improved palaeooceanographic proxies reveal how ocean behaviours have changed over millions of years.
+Improved palaeoceanographic proxies reveal how ocean behaviours have changed over millions of years.
 Research gains a better understanding of the physical mechanisms driving changes in the ocean, for example by analysing how freshwater inputs in the North Atlantic affect ocean circulation.
 The behaviour of the ocean is analysed under a more complex range of climate-change scenarios, including those with overshoots and with net-zero climate actions.

 10-yearhorizon